The putter is golf’s great equalizer.

 Now that I’ve personally spent significant time with their putters?
 I get it.
 I’m in.
 I’m a believer.

 While I think the DF3 might be the better overall fit for most people, I’ve personally gravitated to the Mezz.1 MAX.
-It doesn’t sound quite as good, or feel quite as good off the face.
-But something about it has inspired more confidence in my putting than any other putter I’ve ever used – including the aforementioned DF3.
+It doesn’t sound quite as good or feel quite as good off the face.
+But it inspired more confidence in my game than the DF3 did.

 If the DF3 isn't for you, then you might consider the Mezz.1 MAX.
 It's a different look that we've found easier to line up properly, and it's proven deadly on the course.
 Downside?
 It ain't cheap.